 The Institute has recognized that Knowledge Mobilization (KMb) is an important part of the research process.
 KMb refers to the movement of research into active use with knowledge users in order to help facilitate the uptake of research findings, partnerships and impacts around practice, policy and behaviour change.

 KMb focuses on “getting the right information to the right people in the right format at the right time so as to influence decision-making” (Ontario Neurotrauma Foundation, 2005).
-At the Centre we focus on collaborative and integrative KMb, working with our local, provincial, national and international partners, from a variety of sectors, to co-create research that has true application outside of the university.
+At the Institute we focus on collaborative and integrative KMb, working with our local, provincial, national and international partners, from a variety of sectors, to co-create research that has true application outside of the university.
 There are various terms that can be used to describe KMb, including Knowledge Translation, Knowledge Brokering and Knowledge Exchange.

 Want more information on our research and KMb?

 Connect with the Institute’s Knowledge Mobilization Officer, Jayne Morrish — firstname.lastname@example.org

 If you are interested in learning more about the faculty members of the Institute please see our list of researchers, labs, current publications, and research interest groups.